selesse/codejam2012/README.md

 Steps to launch application:

- 1 Open Eclipse and run the CodeJam2012 project (Right-click -> Run As -> Web Application)
+ 1 Open Eclipse and run the CodeJam2012 project (Right-click -> Run As ->
+   Web Application).
+You must also run the RelayServer project (Right-click -> Run As -> Java Application).

  2 Open a terminal (Ctrl + Alt + T).